GitauHarrison/notes/databases/access_postgresql/psql.md

 $ sudo -u <database> psql
 ```

 What we need to do is to connect to an existing database using an existing user.
-Two things are needed: database and user for a connection to be established.
+Two things are needed: a database and a user for a connection to be established.
 Below, I will show you two approaches to Access and Authenticate users when working with postgreSQL.
 If you would like to gain some background knowledge on the two methods, read [How to Secure PostgreSQL](/databases/02_how_to_secure_postgresql.md).

 ### Approach 1: Machine Access